felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 - Unlike the tip of your finger, the body of the highlighter is flat.
   It makes it obvious what line you are currently looking at.
-- You can let your eyes glide along the body of the eye-lighter.
+- You can let your eyes glide along the body of the highlighter.
 It feels less jittery than following the movement of a finger, which can only point to one word at a time.
 - The body of the highlighter is:
-   - long enough to allow me to reach the full width of a page within having to move my wrist, let alone my arm.
+   - long enough to allow me to reach the full width of a page without having to move my wrist, let alone my arm.
    - vivid in color, which makes it quite eye-catching.
    - wide enough to hide the sentences below what I am reading, which